MayankPratap/crowdfunding-on-ethereum/README.md

 ![image of web app](https://i.imgur.com/rP04CwA.png)

-Currently the app has been tested on testrpc.
+The app has been tested on testrpc.